cs4241-20a/a1-gettingstarted/README.md

 - **Javascript Animation**: I added one where if you click the play button next to courses it will scroll through all of the cs courses I have taken, and I kind of added another?
 I'm not sure this one counts, thats why I have 2, but if click on the companies I have worked on previously it changes them to a random from the list in the script tag.

 - **Other HTML Tags**: I used a button tag for scrolling through my classes.
 I used ul for the list of work places.
 I used li for each work place.
 I used br a lot to keep small line breaks.
 I used a couple different h2/5 tags to experiment with the different font types.
+I used the table tag and requisite tr and td tags to just make a simple list of languages.
 I used an iframe to add an autoplaying youtube video because everybody loves cats.

 ### Design Achievements
 - **Color Palette**: I created a color palette with a lot of purple on the adobe site.
 These are the colors I got: